mmilano/SidePanelCollapse/README.md

 For a link that goes to another page, the sidepanel is configured to close using the duration `durationHideFast`.
-By default the fast duration is about 1/3 of the normal duration.
+By default the fast duration is about 1/3 of the standard duration.